 You can support the cause by dropping off used eyewear at any of our Lions-sponsored collection boxes throughout the community.

 The Porterville Breakfast Lions have not only participated in the collection efforts of eyewear but have also teamed with local optometrists to help those struggling in our own community get the eye care and glasses that they might not be able to afford otherwise.
-Since making the financial commitment to provide assistance in 2006, the club has helped almost 150 individuals get the medical care and attention that truly changes lives.
+Since making the financial commitment to provide assistance in 2006, the club has helped numerous individuals get the medical care and attention that truly changes lives.